 Social anxiety disorder, also called social phobia is diagnosed when people become overwhelmingly anxious and excessively self-conscious in everyday social situations.
 People with social phobia have intense, persistent, and chronic fear of being watched and fear of being judged by others, in addition to being fearful of doing things that will embarrass themselves.
 They may worry for days or weeks before a dreaded situation.
 This fear may become so severe that it interferes with work, school, and other ordinary activities, and often leads to difficulty in making and/or keeping friends.

-The following situations are often stressful for people with social anxiety disorder:
+Typical stressful situations for people with social anxiety disorder: